 The International Film Festival Rotterdam (IFFR) is one of the largest and most prestigious film festivals in the Netherlands.
-IFFR is a 12-day audience and industry-driven festival during which hundreds of films are screened at over 20 locations.
+IFFR is an audience and industry-driven festival during which hundreds of films are screened.

 About International Film Festival Rotterdam (IFFR)

 The International Film Festival Rotterdam has been around since 1972.
 The film festival focuses mostly on recently released fiction, documentary feature films, short films and media art by talented up and coming filmmakers.